FalaahArifKhan/fairness-variance/docs/api/analyzers/AbstractSubgroupsAnalyzer.md

 - **sensitive_attributes_dct** (*dict*)

-    A dictionary where keys are sensitive attributes names (including attributes intersections),  and values are privilege values for these subgroups
+    A dictionary where keys are sensitive attributes names (including attributes intersections),  and values are privilege values for these attributes

 - **test_groups** (*dict*)